The race is over, but we’re still living the race weekend over and over. In this installment, let’s see how the drivers did compared to each other.

 - Keyhole – We are all very similar through this turn.
 If you watch other laps in our full race videos, we often take different lines, sometimes diamonding it, sometimes driving a rim shot.
 Oddly, it doesn’t seem to make a difference in lap time or trap speed.

-- T4 – Pat and Sonny are equal through here, but Evan trails the brakes the best and this is where he makes up most of his time.
+- T4 – Pat and Sonny are equal through here, but Alyssa trails the brakes the best and this is where he makes up most of his time.
 From here on, he is GONE.

 - T9 – Pat and Sonny are still dead even on the approach to the corner, but by the time they pass under the bridge, Sonny has a tenth.